bevyengine/bevy/working-migration-guides/README.md

 As a result, each draft migration should be given a clear name matching the section title.
 These titles should reflect the name of the old feature that was broken or changed.

+## Note on the `#[deprecated]` attribute

+Rust provides a very helpful [`#[deprecated]` attribute](https://doc.rust-lang.org/reference/attributes/diagnostics.html#the-deprecated-attribute), which is a compiler-aware way to mark a piece of Rust code as obsolete and slated for removal.
+This can be a nice a tool to ease migrations, because it downgrades errors to warnings and makes the migration information available right in the user's IDE.

+However, it's not always possible to use this attribute, and Bevy does not consider it to be a substitute to a migration guide entry.